 - Pain and suffering – you may be eligible for monetary compensation if you have suffered physical and emotional pain as a result of TBI.

 - Reduced quality of life – if the TBI caused total or partial disability, you may receive compensation for the inability to take part or enjoy some of the activities you once did.

 - Lost wages – victims of brain injury may need to take time off work for treatment and recovery.
 Apart from the lost wages, you may also be compensated for your inability to earn in the future.

 - Wrongful death – the family of a person who died from a TBI resulting from the negligent actions of another party may be able to receive compensation for wrongful death.
 The family can also file a lawsuit for unique losses such as loss of companionship or pain and suffering.

 - Legal fees

 Brain injury cases often require rigorous investigation and research due to their complex nature.
 844-308-8180 has an experienced legal team that will walk you through various legal options and ensure that your personal injury case is correctly valued.
 Having handled numerous TBI cases, we know how TBI can affect your life as well as that of those you love.
 Thus, we will fight to get you the best settlement the law will allow.
+According to TopVerdict, Thompson Law won 10 of the top 50 settlements in Texas in 2020, including the 2nd and 3rd largest personal injury settlements in the State.
+We can help you, too.
 Contact us today for a free case evaluation.